Nave5/World-Facts/README.txt

 you want to learn about for example "North America".

-3)If you want to learn another fact then follow alexas instructions and just say the name of anu continent you want to learn about.
-If you want to learn another fact from the same continent then just repeat the name of the continent.
+3)If you want to learn another fact then follow alexas instructions and just say the name of another continent you want to learn about.
+If you want to learn another fact from the same continent you just learned about then just repeat the name of the continent.

 4)Listen and learn fun facts about anywhere aroung the globe!